radix2/dockchains/README.md

 * owned by nobody
 * available to everybody
 * self-organizing
-* handling open, closed and everything in-between
+* handling open source, closed and everything in-between

 and provide